a sql linter that lints like rust, ships like a binary.

 not a regex guess. means it can see scope, type, alias. means rules can actually reason.

-five dialects
+six dialects

 postgres is the primary and deepest. mysql, sqlite,

-bigquery behind it. ansi as fallback. drift auto-detects from file extension or from
+bigquery, snowflake behind it. ansi as fallback. drift auto-detects from

-[dialect] in the toml.
+file extension or from [dialect] in the toml.

-seventy rules
+seventy-two rules

 split across style, correctness, performance, security, portability, conventions, ambiguity.